Sustainability and the Environment

 We have transformed our outdoor dining space into a vibrant haven for pollinators by planting winter- and spring-flowering heather– low-growing, evergreen shrubs found on heathland across the island, as well as native harebell, a pollinator-friendly perennial that grows wild on the basaltic cliffs and dunes of the Causeway Coast.
 A member of the All-Ireland Pollinator Plan, an initiative of the National Biodiversity Data Centre, we have committed our green spaces to supporting native pollinators and adopted the Plan’s best practice pesticide code; we use only peat-free compost to preserve carbon-storing native peatlands, and we refrain from using herbicides of any kind.
 Our rooftop garden serves as an additional haven for pollinators and other animals, with a bee hotel installed in a no-mow area of wild grasses and wildflowers, a wren nest box mounted, and evergreen hedging plants stationed to provide an additional habitat and food source for garden and coastal birds.

-We have offered a choice of three different portion sizes of our award-winning Fish & Chips, each portion size in line with nationwide industry standard recommendations.
+In line with nationwide industry standard recommendations, we have offered a choice of three different portion sizes of our award-winning Fish & Chips.

 We have been working closely with the Food Standards Agency to monitor the calories and nutritional content of our food.
 We are the first independent business to be awarded with the ‘Calorie Wise’ certification by the Food Standards Agency.
 Calorie information is recorded for all items on our menu.

-We offer an extensive range of seafood dishes to encourage people to eat a greater variety of fish and shellfish, accompanied with local, seasonal ingredients and home-made sauces.
+We also offer an extensive range of seafood dishes to encourage people to eat a greater variety of fish and shellfish– taking pressure off stocks of the most popular species– accompanied with local, seasonal ingredients and homemade sauces.
+Learn more about the impressive health benefits of fish on our blog ‘Shipping News.’

 Ingredients

 Our potatoes come from only the highest quality growers using potatoes that deliver the best taste and flavour for our chips.
-We currently use the Maris Piper potato, which were first developed here in Northern Ireland.
-We peel and chip our potatoes every day, checking for starch and sugar content, ensuring the highest standard of chips for our guests.
+We currently use the Maris Piper potato, which was developed by cross-breeding varieties of Herald, Arran Cairn, and Ulster Knight, the latter of which was created by John Clarke, an eminent potato breeder from County Antrim.
+We peel and chip fresh potatoes every morning, checking for starch and sugar content, and ensuring our guests enjoy the very highest standard of chips every time.
 Our chips are cut to a healthy 14 x 17 millimeters, the size of which has been scientifically proven to absorb less fat.

 Our endeavour to deliver healthy food led to Fish City winning the UK's Healthy Eating Award at the 2018 National Fish & Chip Awards, the Catey Award for Health & Nutrition (2019), and the 2020 Menu Innovation and Development Award by Seafish.